Online Engineering Programs Home

 Applicants to the program must have an undergraduate degree in engineering or architecture, a minimum grade point average of 3.0, an official transcript from each institution attended, GRE or GMAT scores (waivers available), three letters of recommendation, a current resume or CV, a personal statement, and TOEFL or IELTS test scores for international student applicants whose native language is not English.

-Graduates are prepared for leadership roles in the operation, management, and construction of major civil and environmental engineering projects.
+Graduates are prepared for leadership roles in major civil and environmental engineering projects’ operation, management, and construction.

 • Location: Evanston, IL